 Water potential: the secret to understanding water stress in plants

-As you may know, drought studies are notoriously difficult to replicate, quantify, or even design.
-That’s because there is nothing predictable about drought timing, intensity, or duration.
+Drought studies are notoriously difficult to replicate, quantify, or even design.
+That’s because there is nothing predictable about drought timing, intensity, or duration, and it’s difficult to make comparisons across sites with different soil types.
 We also know that looking at precipitation alone, or even volumetric water content, doesn't adequately describe the drought conditions that are occurring in the soil.
-Added to that, it’s difficult to make comparisons across sites with different soil types.
 Soil water potential is an essential tool for quantifying drought stress in plant research because it allows you to make quantitative assessments about drought and provides an easy way to compare those results across field sites and over time.
 Let’s take a closer look to see why.

 When we think about soil, it's usually in the context of plant growth.
 We know that soil impacts plant growth through nutrient availability, potential disease pressure, root growth, and water availability.